-The first Program Increment showed both the potential of the train to deliver value more quickly, and also the challenges facing its success.
+The first Program Increment showed both the potential of the train to deliver value more quickly and also the challenges facing its success.
 It also successfully delivered a number of features for release.
 Even though it is early days RMIT has already seen a positive shift in employee NPS, an improvement in business engagement, a reduction in cycle time and an increase in release frequency.
-The overarching challenge has been one of cultural change – StAART commenced life in a distinctly waterfall environment.
+The overarching challenge has been one of cultural change – StAART commenced life in a distinct waterfall environment.

 Thank you to Catherine Haugh (RMIT), Maddy McMaster (RMIT) and Em Campbell-Pretty for sharing their story with the SAFe community.

 At the 2015 Agile Australia conference, Catherine presented an update on the StAART and its successes, including a dramatic improvement in NPS ratings from stakeholders.
 Her presentation includes video testimonials from the teams and ART stakeholders, as well as the data detailing the Net Promoter Scores before the ART launch and after.